 The first week of living in Los Angeles, I was promoted as the Senior Correspondent and Communications Manager for HNHH which I held for 2 years and started the next chapter of my life as a Production Manager/Correspondent for DJ Skee’s SkeeTV in January 2014.

-Going on 7 years of being on-camera, I’ve conducted over 200 interviews including Big Sean, Chris Brown, Snoop Dogg, G-Eazy and many more, landed TV appearances on Diddy’s Revolt, SKEE Live and the Nellyville Season Finale on BET.
+Going on 8 years of being in the industry, I’ve conducted over 200 celebrity interviews, landed TV appearances on Diddy’s Revolt, SKEE Live and the Nellyville Season Finale on BET.

-Today I am focused on curating content, continually growing my company and building my brand to inspire and change the world through her story, personality, values and faith in God.
+Today I am focused on curating content from my interviews, inspirational videos on YouTube, blogs and my podcast, continually growing DeLeon Direction and building my brand to inspire and change the world through my story, personality, values and faith in God.